Sunset Ridge Country Club

 Sunset Ridge Country Club is a private country club located in Cook County, just outside the city limits of Northfield, Illinois, a suburb of Chicago.

 Founded in 1923 and renovated in 2005, it features a 6,752 yard 18-hole course.
 Sunset Ridge features a course rating of 73.0 and a slope of 133.
 It has hosted the Western Open in 1972 and the Women's Western Open in 1935.
 The Club hosted the 2018 Western Amateur Championship.

-The greens are made of a bent grass while the fairways are also made of a bent grass.
+The greens and fairways are made of a bent grass.

 This facility used to offer a four-hole par 3 course that was primarily for children.